 A Meta Model with Entity Classes

-A meta model is model that show the allowed relationships between entityclass.
+A meta-model is a model that shows the allowed relationships between entity classes.

 Dragon1 Meta Model.

-The most importants Entity Classes to use in Architecture
+The most important Entity Classes to use in Architecture

 Dragon1 has defined a list of core Entity Classes: